 The year is almost over, and Colors!
 3D is not in your hands yet.
 This is due to the gallery integration feature.
 The term that Nintendo uses for features like the integrated gallery is “Rich User Generated Content”.
 This is not something we see too much of on consoles, so it’s been taking quite a while to work through.

-Continue reading Colors!
-3D dev diary – What color are you?
+Colors!
+3D dev diary – latency, latency, latency

 I’ve been told that I’m over-zealous about latency.
 Having spent more than 10 years working in the video-games industry as both an engineer and a designer, I’ve found latency to be one of easiest things to point out that differentiates a good experience from a bad one.
 It’s usually not easy to fix though.